-Looking for sites like Airbnb to book your next vacation?
-Here is our guide to booking apartments online that provides a list of over 20 websites where you can search and book apartments and vacation rentals online.
+Looking for sites like Airbnb to book your next vacation rental?
+Here is our guide to the best online apartment booking websites that provides a list of over 20 websites where you can search and book apartments and vacation rentals online.

 Getting a great place to stay is key to a good travel experience and if you are looking beyond hotels and hostels, renting an apartment, a house, or a private room can be a great alternative.
 Staying at an apartment versus a hotel can be great way to save money, have more autonomy, and connect with the local people.